google/comprehensive-rust/src/async/control-flow/join.md

   you must know how many futures you will have at compile time.
 This is currently in the `futures` crate, soon to be stabilised in `std::future`.

-* The risk of `join` is that one of the future could never resolve, this would cause your program to stall.
+* The risk of `join` is that one of the futures may never resolve, this would cause your program to stall.

 * You can also combine `join_all` with `join!` for instance to join all requests